HardlyDifficult/Crypto/Bitcoin.md

     - Government currencies are going to collapse
     - Freedom!
  - Highly volatile
-    - +/- 20% in a day is faily common
+    - +/- 20% in a day is fairly common
  - Futures ([what are futures?](about/Futures.md))
     - Launched Dec 2017, Bitcoin is the first and only with futures (others are already in the works).